mardiros/mardiros.github.io/README.md

 ### Cabot

-[cabot](https://github.com/mardiros/cabot/) is a HTTP CLI client like curl, but it is also a library, like reqwest.
+[cabot](https://github.com/mardiros/cabot/) is a HTTP CLI client like curl.

 ### Bearer